Did you know?

 If you’re within the Department of English Studies but don’t know much about blogging or dissemination, then check this comprehensive submission advice document (enter your university username and password).
 As you’ll see there are lots of possibilities; the only requirement is that you intend to reach a wider audience than academics alone (it wouldn’t ordinarily be appropriate, for example, to publish a journal article in blog form).

 If you’re organising an event, the appropriate READ channels can be used for promotion.
 A comprehensive event organisers toolkit is in development.

 We hope that you follow READ’s activities and what’s happening within our research community.
-Since READ is driven by a research agenda, in general we do not publish articles, reviews, creative writing etc. written by undergraduates (for alternatives see the likes of Palatinate, Durham University English Literature Society, or the Durham English Review); the same often goes for taught postgraduates, although there may be specific training opportunities offered through which you will be able to produce something for publication on READ.
+Since READ is driven by a research agenda, in general we do not publish articles, reviews, creative writing etc. written by undergraduates (for alternatives see the likes of Palatinate, Durham University English Literature Society, or the Durham English Review).

 However, we certainly try to cross-promote taught student activities where they are of interest to a public audience, or to shout about good news stories.
 If in doubt, get in touch.